John Walsh (bishop): Early years

-Born in Mooncoin, Co.
-Kilkenny, Ireland, Walsh was educated at St. John's College, Waterford before he to Canada in 1852 to complete his studies at the Saint-Sulpice Seminary in Montreal, Lower Canada.
+Born in Mooncoin, County Kilkenny, Ireland, Walsh was educated at St. John's College, Waterford before he to Canada in 1852 to complete his studies at the Saint-Sulpice Seminary in Montreal, Lower Canada.
 He was ordained a priest of Toronto, Upper Canada in 1854 by then Bishop of Toronto Armand-François-Marie de Charbonnel, at St. Michael's Cathedral.
 On his way to Toronto, in the summer of 1854, Walsh came down cholera, which permanently undermined his health.

 Father Walsh served as pastor at Brock.
 In April 1857 he was made parish priest of St Mary’s in Toronto, a parish established by Irish immigrants in 1852.
 A year later, he went to St. Paul's.
 In 1860, Walsh was made rector of the Cathedral, but chose to resign the position in 1861 and resume his former place at St. Mary's, while from April 1862 he also served as Vicar General of the Archdiocese.
 In 1864, he was sent to Rome on business, toured Europe, and spent some time in Ireland.